teefoss/budg/README.md

 Current funds should be 1000.
 ```

-Optionally, if you also give it your the funds remaining, it tells you how far over or under budget you are, and how much you can spend per day without going over budget.
+Optionally, if you also give it your the remaining funds, it tells you how far over or under budget you are, and how much you can spend per day without going over budget.
 For example, on the 15th:

 ```
 $ budg 2000 1100